code42/py42/docs/userguides/searches.md

 # Executing Searches

-py42 includes a powerful, flexible query system that allows you to quickly and easily conduct complex searches of file events or alerts.
+py42 includes a powerful, flexible query system that allows you to quickly and easily search file events and alerts.
+This guide helps you understand the syntax for building up queries and executing searches and is starting point for automating searches.

 ## File Event Searches